K7MDL2/CI-V_Serial_Band_Decoder/README.md

     #RADIO_MODEL=IC905
     RADIO_MODEL=IC705

 Not setting the right model results in the wrong band frequency limits and band labels applied and GPIO won't be correct.
+If you change this you must restart the program.
+If it is running as a systemd service then use the stop/start utilities.